 Use High-Quality Product Images

 30% of shoppers say that they would not purchase a product online if the listing included low-quality images.
 When photographing your products, try to do so in natural sunlight or using professional box/ring lighting.
-Place products on a plain background so as not to take away from the packaging, and center the product in the middle of the photograph.
+Place products on a plain background so as not to take away from the packaging, and centre the product in the middle of the photograph.
 Clarity and light are key to creating beautiful product shots that will draw customers in.

 Provide Flexible Delivery & Pick-Up Options